chicocaine/CS26_Project-Vapor_Games/To Do.md

 Bugs
 ✅checkout page wont close when top up now is clicked

 UX REFINEMENTS
-- Sign Up/Sign In - dili pa dapat ma click ditso ang text fields kay mawala ang prompt text thus the user wont know what is the field for
+✅Sign Up/Sign In - dilipa dapat ma click ditso ang text fields kay mawala ang prompt text thus the user wont know what is the field for - ALTERNATIVE WAS INITIATED
-- Back button - should return to the previous page rather than the home screen ✅Search button - automatically search the game after passing to the browse page, do not let the user click it twice in the browse page
+✅Back button z- should return to the previous page rather than the home screen - REMOVED!
+✅Search button - automatically search the game after passing to the browse page, do not let the user click it twice in the browse page
 - Add current wallet balance to the header
 - Add the number of items in the cart in the icon in the navbar